Sample plan

 Phra Nakhon

 Get there at 8:30 sharp when the gates open — by 10am the lines are 45 minutes long.
-Wear long pants and covered shoulders or they will refuse you.
-The Emerald Buddha inside Wat Phra Kaew is small but the surrounding gold is overwhelming.
+Wear long pants and covered shoulders or they will refuse you (a sarong rents at the gate for $1.50 but the deposit refund process is a mess).
+The Emerald Buddha inside Wat Phra Kaew is small (only 66cm tall) but the surrounding gold, colored glass, and porcelain pile-ups make you feel inside a 3D cartoon.
+Shoes off in front of the Buddha.
+As you exit, on the left of the main gate, an old woman sells grilled bananas at 2 baht apiece — eat them hot.
+That's the image Anthony Bourdain took home.

-Tip: Ignore anyone outside saying it's 'closed today' — that's a tuk-tuk scam.
+Tip: Ignore anyone outside saying it's 'closed today' — that's a tuk-tuk scam, 99% of the time.
+Walk straight in.

 10:30